Social-Futures-Lab/cse599social/readme.md

 Now you may update/regenerate the calendars as normal.

 You may also edit the templates if you desire to change the titles, style, or layout.
-For example, the titles in these createcal templates are designed to work for any course.
-If you desire to customize the titles to be specific to your course number, year and quarter, simply modify the titles in the files calendar/htmpTemplates/*.template, and run createcal again.
+For example the titles in these createcal templates use createcal placeholders, and thus are designed to work for any course.
+However, if you desire different titles simply modify them in the files calendar/htmpTemplates/*.template and run createcal again.

 ## Additional notes